Actress Destiny Etiko releases gorgeous photos as she turns new age

 Actress Destiny Eitko shared a video of herself with Pete Edochie.
 In the short clip, she hugged the veteran actor in a father-daughter manner.

-A photo attached to the post showed her on her knees as the actor was captured as he was praying for her.
+A photo attached to the post showed her on her knees as the actor was captured praying for her.

 Etiko called Edochie daddy as she appreciated him for all his prayers over her.
 The actress in a playful manner twerked in joy, an act that only made the veteran actor smile.